marcelpatrick/Coursera_Import_GameConfig_DataTable/README.md

   - Implementation cpp file
     - Set tick to false
     - In BeginPlay() get the data from each row the data table and store in my UDataTable variable
-      - Use my UDataTable variable to call FindRow() function passing in the type of row I'm trying to find and store the value into my FConfigurationDataStruct row variable
+      - Use my UDataTable variable to call FindRow() function passing in the type of row I'm trying to find and store the value into my FMyDataStructrow variable
     - Implement the Getter for that metric
       - return the row variable accessing the column variable
 ```cpp